dasxx179/fig/README.md

-# fig
+# About

-A tool to manage config files and improve your workflow (also a delicious fruit 🍐)
+Fig gives you a simple way to track, backup, and share system configurations.